 Apology?
-Well, sort of: throughout the book Gorton refers, not to “his” mistakes but of those of “economists” generally, as if the entire profession, rather than a small (though disproportionately influential) part of it, were to blame for the fancy risk models and associated rose-colored prognostications that sank AIG and so many other financial behemoths.
+Well, sort of: throughout the book Gorton speaks, not of "his" mistakes but of those of "economists" generally, as if the entire profession, rather than a small (though disproportionately influential) part of it, were to blame for the fancy risk models and associated rose-colored prognostications that sank AIG and so many other financial behemoths.
 His is, in other words, not an outright mea culpa but a mea culpa bundled with such a large number of sua culpas as to expose him to only a miniscule risk of having to shoulder much blame.
-Indeed, Gorton sees himself as a victim of his profession’s errant ways, chief among which was its inclination to treat fancy statistical models as substitutes for a genuine understanding of the lessons of economic history.
+Indeed, Gorton sees himself as a victim of his profession's errant ways, chief among which was its inclination to treat fancy statistical models as substitutes for a genuine understanding of the lessons of economic history.

 That inclination, Gorton says, when combined with excessive reliance upon data limited to the "Quiet Period" since the establishment of the FDIC, caused economists, himself among them, to assume that the underlying causes of financial crises had been successfully eliminated, making such crises a thing of the past.
 More attention to history, Gorton suggests, would have made him and his peers less sanguine.
 It would have warned them that the data against which they were calibrating their models did not suffice to uncover the U.S. financial system's "deep parameters."
 It would, in short, have shown that the root causes of crises had yet to be dealt with.